Board of Trustees Policy

 IV: How to Report Violations of this Policy

-The College encourages all members of the College community who believe that they have witnessed, experienced, or are aware of conduct that violates this Policy to report the violation to the Department of Public Safety, the Office of Student Life, the Judicial Officer, the Vice President for Student Affairs and Enrollment Management, Director of Athletics and Campus Recreation or send an email to email@example.com.
+The College encourages all members of the College community who believe that they have witnessed, experienced, or are aware of conduct that violates this Policy to report the violation to the Department of Public Safety, the Office of Student Life, the Judicial Officer, the Vice President of Student Services, Director of Athletics and Campus Recreation or send an email to email@example.com.

 V: Enforcement of this Policy